Toadboy0/script-gui/README.md

 # script-gui
-A simple GUI for running python scripts
+A simple GUI for running routine python scripts

 main.py can be edited to change button labels.
-More definitions can be created to expand the number of scripts that can be used from the GUI.
+More functions can be created quickly to expand the number of scripts that can be used from the GUI.

 To do this, add a new definition for a script, such as: def run_script_4():